antinkuntinovski/lonca/README.md

  ## Start Frontend
 - Navigate to lonca/dashboard and run the commands below in the terminal
 - "npm install"
-- "npm start" (for dev mode) or "npm run build" then "serve -S build" (build mode)
+- "npm start" (dev mode) or "npm run build" then "serve -S build" (build mode)

  ## General
 - The backend uses localhost port 5000.
 So, make sure the port is free or modify the code for the alternative port to be used.